0belous/Jellyfin-Universal-Plugin-Repo/README.md

 If you want to add a missing plugin source:
 1. update `sources.txt`
 2. regenerate the manifests with `node update.js`
-3. open a pull request with the new source and any context maintainers should know
+3. open a pull request with your changes

 ## Star history
 <a href="https://www.star-history.com/?repos=0belous%2FJellyfin-Universal-Catalogue&type=date&legend=top-left">